Jamie Gajewski – ESL Teacher 365

 In March 2020 I contracted Covid-19 and dealt with debilitating long-haul symptoms.
 Because I was unable to return to my previous teaching position, I decided to start my blog and dive into the world of online teaching.
 I haven’t looked back since and have created this blog to share my expertise in teaching abroad and online.

-I’m now offering teach abroad coaching and consulting to help people pursue their dreams of teaching and living abroad!
+I’ve since started a YouTube channel and am currently working on a course to help people pursue their dreams of teaching and living abroad!

 My Thoughts on Teaching and Learning